This post may contain affiliate links. Read my disclosure policy.

 - You can use them to make steak tacos topped with Mango Avocado Salsa and Easy Guacamole.

-- Also, these steak bites can be a super fast party appetizer.
-Just make a few batches and set out some toothpicks and a couple of extra lime wedges.
-If you want to add these to your game day or Cinco de Mayo menu, just be sure to double or triple the batch.
+Make extra.
+You can quickly make several batches to add to your game day or Cinco de Mayo menu.
+Or double or triple the batch if you have a large skillet.
 I guarantee they will disappear faster than you can make them.

 Variations